IBM/deploy-app-using-tekton-on-kubernetes/README.md

 **Create PipelineRun**

 To execute the pipeline we need a PipelineRun resource definition.
 All required parameters will be passed from PipelineRun.
-PipelineRun will trigger Pipeline, further Pipeline will create TaskRuns and so on.
-In the similar manner parameters gets substituted to the corresponding task.
+PipelineRun will trigger Pipeline, and Pipeline will create TaskRuns and so on.
+In a similar manner all parameters get substituted down to the tasks.
 If a parameter is not defined in PipelineRun, then the default value gets picked-up from the `params` under `spec` from the resource definition itself.
 For example, `pathToDockerfile` param is used in task `build-image-from-source` but its value is not provided in `pipeline-run.yaml`, so its default value defined in `~/tekton-pipeline/build-src-code.yaml` will be used during the task execution.

 In PipelineRun definition `tekton-pipeline/pipeline/pipeline-run.yaml`: